Simultaneous sweet-spot locking of gradiometric fluxonium qubits

 The inset of \crefadd{fig:fig1}{d} displays the measured flux offsets from perfect sweet-spot locking across the samples, resulting from a deliberate sweep of the loop width asymmetry $(w'-w'')/2$ (inset of \crefadd{fig:fig2}{a}) over the range $\SI{-200}{nm}$ to $\SI{200}{nm}$.
 We observe a linear dependence of $\alpha$ (\crefadd{fig:fig2}{a}) and $A_\mathrm{eff}$ (\crefadd{fig:fig2}{b}) on the asymmetry, as expected.
 From the slopes, we extract a surface change of $\SI{93}{\micro m ^2 / \micro m }$ and a change in $\alpha$ corresponding to $\SI{-0.12}{nH/\micro m}$, assuming the aluminum ring sheet inductance $L_\square=\SI{10}{pH}/\square$ (cf.~\Cref{subsec:asymmetry}).
 While the surface change aligns with the device’s $\SI{107}{\micro m}$ length, the observed $\alpha$ change is roughly three times larger than expected for a constant sheet inductance around the loop.
-This discrepancy suggests a larger than expected inductive contribution of the vertical wires.
 This discrepancy suggests a larger than expected inductive contribution of the horizontal wires in \crefadd{fig:fig1}{a}.
 The zero crossings of $\alpha$ and $A_\mathrm{eff}$ occur at different values of $(w'-w'')/2$, shifted away from zero.
 This observation implies that adjusting $w'-w''$ alone cannot offer a device that simultaneously locks perfectly to the sweet spots and remains insensitive to magnetic fields.
-The shift in $A_\mathrm{eff}$ corresponds to a $\SI{100}{n m }$ geometric offset that we attribute to the supercurrent favoring one of the two layers of the aluminum stack created by shadow evaporation in both arms.
+The shift in $A_\mathrm{eff}$ corresponds to a $\SI{100}{n m }$ geometric offset, which is explained by the persistent current path through the two aluminum layers with different kinetic inductances (cf. Appendix \ref{subsec:area_asymmetry}).
 The shift in $\alpha$ is explained by a small difference in the inductance of the left and right loops of $\SI{20}{pH}$, whose origin could be a combination of the geometric inductance and the supercurrent path factors mentioned above.